 You could lose money by investing in the Fund.
 An investment in the Fund is not a deposit of a bank and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other governmental agency.
+The Fund has characteristics unlike traditional investment products and will not be suitable for all investors.
 There can be no assurance that the Fund's investment objectives will be achieved.

 Downside Loss Buffer Risk.
 There can be no guarantee that the Fund will be successful in its strategy to buffer against S&P 500 Index losses if the S&P 500 Index decreases in value over the Outcome Period.
-The Fund's strategy is designed to produce returns that correlate to those of the S&P 500 Index, subject to the S&P 500 Index Cap, while limiting downside S&P 500 Index losses and providing additional upside exposure to the Secondary Index, subject to the Secondary Index Cap, if Shares are bought on the day on which Milliman transacts in the FLEX Options on behalf of the Fund and held until those FLEX Options expire at the end of each Outcome Period.
+The Fund's strategy is designed to produce returns that correlate to those of the S&P 500 Index at the Spread, while limiting downside losses in the Fund's S&P 500 Index exposure, if Shares are bought on the day on which Milliman transacts in the FLEX Options on behalf of the Fund and held until those FLEX Options expire at the end of each Outcome Period.
+The Buffer is only operative against the first 10% of losses in the Fund's S&P 500 Index exposure for the Outcome Period.
+If the S&P 500 Index decreases in value by more than 10% during the Outcome Period, the Fund (and therefore investors in Shares) will experience all subsequent losses in the Fund's S&P 500 Index exposure on a one-to-one basis for the Outcome Period.
 The success of the Buffer also depends upon the performance of the Collateral Portfolio and the Put Spread Strategy.
 If the Collateral Portfolio and/or the Put Spread Strategy experiences losses, it could have the effect of reducing the impact of, or completely eliminating, the Buffer on the Fund's S&P 500 Index exposure.
 In certain market conditions, the performance of the Collateral Portfolio and/or the Put Spread Strategy could cause the Fund to significantly underperform the S&P 500 Index.
 Despite the intended Buffer, an investor could lose their entire investment.
 In the event an investor purchases Shares after the date on which Milliman transacted in the FLEX Options on behalf of the Fund, or redeems Shares prior to the expiration of those FLEX Options, the Buffer that the Fund seeks to provide may not be available or fully applicable.
+Additional information regarding possible Outcomes for the Fund depending upon projected index performance is available online at www.millimanfunds.com.